Construction of the World Trade Center: Fire protection

 Sprayed-fire resistant materials (SFRMs) were used to protect some structural steel elements in the towers, including all floor trusses and beams.
 Gypsum wallboard in combination with SFRMs, or in some cases gypsum wallboard alone, was used to protect core columns.
 Vermiculite plaster was used on the interior-side and SFRMs on the other three sides of the perimeter columns for fire protection.
 The 1968 New York City building codes were more lenient in some aspects of fire protection, such as allowing three exit stairwells in the World Trade Center towers, instead of six as required under older building codes.
-In April 1970, the New York City Department of Air Resources ordered the World Trade Center's contractors to stop the spraying of asbestos as an insulating material.
+Asbestos was extensively used in the construction of the complex for its heat-resisting and insulating properties.
+On April 27, 1970, the New York City Department of Air Resources ordered the World Trade Center's contractors to stop the spraying of asbestos as an insulating material.
+When, in the mid-1980s, the Port Authority established asbestos use and abatement regulations, a lot of asbestos had already been used.
+It is estimated that the North Tower alone contained 300-400 tons of asbestos.

 More fireproofing was added after a fire in February 1975 that spread to six floors before being extinguished.
 After the 1993 bombing, inspections found fireproofing to be deficient.
 The Port Authority was in the process of replacing it, but replacement had been completed on only 18 floors in the North Tower, including all the floors affected by the aircraft impact and fires on September 11, and on 13 floors in the South Tower, although only three of these floors (77, 78, and 85) were directly affected by the aircraft impact.

 The 1968 New York City building codes did not require sprinklers for high-rise buildings, except for underground spaces.
 In accordance with building codes, sprinklers were originally installed only in the underground parking structures of the World Trade Center.
 Following a major fire in February 1975, the Port Authority decided to start installing sprinklers throughout the buildings.
 By 1993, nearly all of the South Tower and 85 percent of the North Tower had sprinklers installed and the entire complex was retrofitted by 2001.